fen1x-dev/kata_async_events_poller/README.md

 ## INSTALLATION
 A Linux service that accesses KATA via the [API](https://support.kaspersky.com/help/KATA/7.0/ru-RU/248951.htm) and receives events, after which it sends the received events to 514/UDP port syslog-ng

+It is possible to select a version specifically for MP SIEM.
+To do this, select the MPSIEM branch

 1) Create a folder on the path **/opt/kata** and put all the files from the repository there:
 ```
 mkdir /opt/kata